marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 When defining objectives, remember to:
 - **Keep them realistic and simple **.
 It's very hard to get a sense of someone during a one hour interview, so don't expect the impossible from your interviewers.
 - **Have a set of objectives around showcasing the position ** as well.
 You are assessing the candidate, but keep in mind that the candidate is also assessing the company and the position.
-- **Share them explicitfly**, it shouldn't be an oral tradition.
+- **Share them explicitly**, it shouldn't be an oral tradition.
-- **Check that they are followed** by shadowing some random interviews, setting up feedback sessions etc.
+- **Check that they are followed** by shadowing some random interviews, setting up feedback sessions , etc.

 Personally I like to write objectives as questions to be answered.
 To illustrate here are a few examples of objectives to assess the candidate:

 - Are they motivated to join the company?
-- Do they show interest inu solving users’ problems?
+- Do they show interest in solving users’ problems?
 - Will they work well with their manager?
 - Do they fit our values?
 - Do I see this person in my team?
-- Can this person fit in the organisation and evolve?
+- Can this person fit in the organization and evolve?

 ... and a few examples of objectives to showcase the company and/or position: